 Total Freedom's sonic tag is a blood-curdling scream.

-Crampton describes Total Freedom, aka DJ/producer Ashland Mines, as his brother.
+Crampton describes Total Freedom, aka DJ/producer Ashland Mines, as her brother.
 They met in LA, the city where Mines is part of the Fade to Mind collective alongside Kingdom, Prince William, Fatima Al Qadiri and others.
 Today, he is one of the most exciting and respected DJs in underground music, delivering lethal mixes for Boiler Room, Safe House, Hood By Air and others (all available on his Soundcloud) that duck and weave through pop and underground dance in unexpected but instantly effective ways.
 Yet although Total Freedom has a slightly more dance-ready sound, his aesthetic has lots in common with the other collagists, and his sonic tag is a blood-curdling scream.
 Much of his original material comes from an intense noise background, yet his remixes of Nguzunguzu (on their Timesup EP) and Dat Oven's "Icy Lake" (on the recent Fade to Mind / Night Slugs reissue) derive a minimalist perfection from bare sequences of sound effects.
 Mines's Soundcloud is full of strong Frankenstein creations, typically combining pop vocals with minimal, intense, or just plain weird backing.
 His recent combination of Ciara and Vissacoor (the joint project of L-Vis 1990 and Massacooramaan) goes particularly hard.

 Chino Amobi, an American visual artist whose sound work is produced under the name Diamond Black Hearted Boy, also came to epic collage from a background of harsher sounds, but DBHB is at the other end of the spectrum from Total Freedom.
 With much smaller, repetitive structures of melody and text, his works are less easy to enjoy in a traditional musical sense, but what they lose in that, they gain in surreal power.
 The cassette he released for French label Steak Au Zoo last year, FATHER PROTECT ME, compiled some of his best individual tracks from the past few years, and makes a great introduction to his world.
 With a name that sounds like that of a magical anime hero, Diamond Black Hearted Boy's voice and presence are much more evident in his work than in that of the others, where he presents himself in the persona of a 'fallen god,' and a 'fake boy.'
 As such, he comes across as a sort of Lucifer—the tape opens with a text on the inter-relationship of humans, God's grace, sinners and the law—but also a prophet or, in that Renaissance garb on the tape's cover below, a kind of allegorical morality figure guiding us through the dark, disorienting, and sometimes heavenly places in which he lurks.
 Yet on a simpler level, DBHB's is a voice on the outer reaches of hip hop culture and its means of self-expression.
 If Kanye is a 'God,' DBHB is a fallen god languishing in some weird purgatory, and his collected work is a Yeezus for even greater degrees of alienation.